falconry/falcon/docs/api/media.rst

 Media
 =====

-Falcon allows for easy and customizable media handling.
+Falcon allows for easy and customizable internet media type handling.
 By default Falcon only enables a single JSON handler.
-However, other/multiple handlers can be configured through the :any:`falcon.RequestOptions` and :any:`falcon.ResponseOptions` objects specified on your :any:`falcon.API`.
+However, additional handlers can be configured through the :any:`falcon.RequestOptions` and :any:`falcon.ResponseOptions` objects specified on your :any:`falcon.API`.

 .. note::

-    For performance concerns, Falcon will not attempt to handle request media until the first time it's accessed.
-Once it has procesed the request, it'll use the cached result for subsequent interactions.
+    To avoid unnecessary overhead, Falcon will only process request media the first time the media property is referenced.
+Once it has been referenced, it'll use the cached result for subsequent interactions.

 Usage
 -----

-If you're creating a JSON API then zero configuration is needed.
+Zero configuration is needed if you're creating a JSON API.
 Just access or set the ``media`` attribute as appropriate and let Falcon do the heavy lifting for you.